You are here

 Interested employees, please use the internal application when applying for any of the below positions.

 If there are no open positions listed please check back again soon.

-The Legal Analyst provides highly specialized advisory and administrative assistance to management and staff.
-The specific duties of the Legal Analyst include, but are not limited to: assisting with compliance consistent with applicable regulatory and statutory procedures, case law, court decisions, and judiciary policies and procedures; researching specific legal questions of relevance to the Court and Clerk’s Office; synthesizing and conveying the results of that research, orally and in writing, in a clear and concise manner; proofreading for the appropriate grammar, style, and citations to ensure the accuracy and completeness of executive and legal correspondence and other documents requiring substantial legal research and analysis; communicating with attorneys from other organizations; interpreting, evaluating, and following up on directives from the Administrative Office; reviewing documents and procedures to ensure the good stewardship of resources and use of public funds; and suggesting strategies for compliance with internal controls and government requirements.
-The Legal Analyst assists in the preparation of materials for judicial committees, presentations to the Judges, local bar members, and other agencies and will be assigned to manage or assist with special projects as needed.
+The Senior Legal Analyst provides highly specialized and advisory administrative assistance to management and staff by performing substantive legal analysis and researching court-related issues.
+The Senior Legal Analyst performs a variety of duties including but not limited to: collecting and reviewing information and data related to court operations, administration, special projects, and activities; composing and reviewing non-routine documents that require substantial research; analyzing statutory and regulatory authority related to Clerk’s Office requirements; preparing analyses and monitoring progress of legislation and regulations; researching statutory and case law authority relative to specific issues and making recommendations concerning the handling of the issues; preparing administrative and legal reports, plans, executive and legal correspondence and other documents for internal and external distribution, ensuring accuracy of grammar, style, and citations; evaluating and implementing directives issued by the Administrative Office; reviewing documents and procedures to ensure the good stewardship of resources and use of public funds; and recommending strategies for compliance with internal controls and government requirements.
+The Senior Legal Analyst prepares materials for judicial and Clerk’s Office committees, makes presentations to the Judges, local bar, and other agencies and will be assigned to manage staff or assist with projects as needed.
 This position is based in Los Angeles with travel to divisional offices as needed.
-The Legal Analyst reports to the Executive Officer/Clerk of Court.
+The Senior Legal Analyst will report to the Executive Officer/Clerk of Court.